 Choosing The Right Tea

-There are so many different teas to choose from, each brings it's own flavor and health benefits to your kombucha.
-But your tea must be tea, not herbal tea.
+There are so many different teas to choose from, each brings it’s own flavor and health benefits.
+Your tea must be tea, not herbal tea.
 The vitamins and minerals as well as the purity in tea are needed to maintain a health kombucha culture.
-The results will also vary with the strength of the tea youmake and how long you let it brew.
+The results will also vary with the strength of the tea you make and how long you let it brew.
 What follows is a very general guide to the types of tea and the kombucha flavors it produces.
 Tea is a dietary source rich in vitamins and minerals.

 Carotene, a precursor to vitamin A, vitamin B6, vitamin C, vitamin B1, Riboflavin Nicotinic acid, Pantothenic acid, Folic acid, Quercetin, Rutin, Potassium and Manganese.
 And Theanine, which is an amino acid that produces a calming, effect on the brain.

 White Tea is the most delicate and the rarest of tea.
 Plucked 2 days between the time the first buds become fully mature, and open.
 White teas are expensive but they produce the most wonderful light flowery teas and the taste comes through in the kombucha.
 The white tea kombucha can be flowery or grassy bringing a natural sweetness from the tea to the kombucha.
 White tea contains the highest amount of catechins as it has the least processing of all the teas.
 Research suggests that white tea might be the healthiest of all.

 Black tea is made from leaves that have bee